David Dangerfield: Martial arts history

 In 2003 Nishioka Sensei awarded Dangerfield Oku Iri Sho and in 2006 he became one of the few people to receive the traditional certification 'Shomokuroku' from Nishioka Sensei.
 That same year, he received his yondan (4th degree black belt) in Yoshinkan Aikido.
 Most recently, Dangerfield was promoted to rokudan (6th degree black belt) in the art of Aikido during the 2012 celebration of the 100th anniversary of Aikido in Malaysia.

 Due to changes in the Yoshinkai Foundation, Dangerfield and other notable Yoshinkan teachers around the world resigned from the organization.
 Since then, Dangerfield has practiced and taught both Aikido and Shinto Muso Ryu under the Kenshinryu 剣神流.
 He is currently the Head Master of the Kenshinryu and CEO of Compass.

 In 2014, Dangerfield's first book: Martial Reflections - In Search of Wisdom was published by Icon Publishing.
 It is a collection of short stories that combine practicality, Budo philosophy, and poetic imagery.
 In 2014, David was also awarded the Sunshine Coast Australian Citizen of the Year award for his pioneering work with at-risk youth, alternative education, and for his contribution to the disability field.

 Also in 2014, Compass Institute was named the winner of the Knowledge Industries & Professional Services Large Business Award at the Sunshine Coast Business Awards.
-The first part of the process was based on a detailed written application where the Institute made it as a finalist in the category - Knowledge Industries and Professional Services.
-This category was one of the largest with 16 other finalists.
-The second stage was a 45-minute interview with 3 members of the jury.
-Winning this award is a sign of the Institute's hard work and a strong recognition of its work within the community.